 If you have any further questions about finance at University, contact our course enquiries team on 0161 295 4545 or email@example.com.

 We’re continuously looking at ways to ensure our students have the best possible experience here at Salford and regularly review our offer and services to achieve this.
 Currently, we’re reviewing our scholarship and bursary offer for undergraduate students.

-We’re aiming to have details confirmed by early April 2018, at which point we will publish them on this webpage.
+We will have details confirmed during spring 2018, at which point we will publish them on this webpage.
 We’ll also send further details to all undergraduate offer holders when confirmed.